 2.1 This policy sets out our approach to equal opportunities and the avoidance of discrimination at work.
 It applies to all aspects of employment with us, including recruitment, pay and conditions, training, appraisals, promotion, conduct at work, disciplinary and grievance procedures, and termination of employment.

-2.2 [FILL OUT POSITION HERE] is responsible for this policy and any necessary training on equal opportunities.
+2.2 HR Manager is responsible for this policy and any necessary training on equal opportunities.

 2.3 This policy does not form part of any employee's contract of employment and we may amend it at any time.